-This leaflet has been written to help you understand more about brodalumab (Kyntheum®).
+This leaflet has been written to help you understand more about guselkumab (Tremfya®).
 It tells you what it is, how it works, how it is used to treat skin conditions, and where you can find out more about it.

-What is brodalumab and how does it work?
+What is guselkumab and how does it work?

-Brodalumab is a biologic medicine that has been designed to treat psoriasis.
-It works by specifically targeting a chemical messenger (known as a 'cytokine') in the body called 'interleukin-17A' (IL-17A).
-We know that IL-17A is one of the main causes of inflammation in psoriasis, and by blocking it brodalumab can improve symptoms of psoriasis.
+Guselkumab is a biologic medicine that has been designed to treat psoriasis.
+It works by specifically targeting a chemical messenger (known as a 'cytokine') in the body called 'interleukin-23' (IL-23).
+We know that IL-23 is one of the main causes of inflammation in psoriasis, and by blocking it guselkumab can improve symptoms of psoriasis.

-What skin conditions are treated with brodalumab?
+What skin conditions are treated with guselkumab?

-Brodalumab is used to treat psoriasis.
+Guselkumab is used to treat psoriasis.

-Why have I been selected for treatment with brodalumab?
+Why have I been selected for treatment with guselkumab?

 You have psoriasis which is severe enough to require treatment based on national guidelines.
 These include failure to improve on other treatments such as methotrexate.
-Alternatively, there may be safety reasons why you cannot receive these standard treatments, or they may have been tried but caused you problems so you had to stop them.
+Alternatively, there may be safety reasons why you cannot receive these standard treatments, or they may have been tried but caused you problems, so you had to stop them.

-How long will I need to take brodalumab before it has an effect?
+How long will I need to take guselkumab before it has an effect?

-Some improvement in your psoriasis may occur in the first few weeks of treatment but it can take 3 months to see the full benefit.
-In clinical trials, more than 8 out of 10 patients were clear or nearly clear of their psoriasis by 3 months.
+Some improvement in your psoriasis may occur in the first few weeks of treatment, but it can take 4 months to see the full benefit.
+In clinical trials, more than 8 out of 10 patients were clear or nearly clear of their psoriasis by 4 months.
 If no significant improvement occurs the treatment will be stopped.

-How do I take brodalumab?
+How do I take guselkumab?

-Brodalumab is given as an injection under your skin (subcutaneously) using a pre-filled syringe device.
-A nurse or doctor will teach you how to use the syringe to inject yourself, and details are also given in the package insert.
+Guselkumab is given as an injection under your skin (subcutaneously) using a pre-filled pen device.
+A nurse or doctor will teach you how to use the pen to inject yourself, and details are also given in the package insert.
 Injections are made under the skin of the stomach, thighs or upper outer arms.
-You will be provided with a special bin so that you can dispose of your syringes safely.
+You will be provided with a special bin so that you can dispose of your injections safely.

-Brodalumab must be stored in a refrigerator (between 2 to $8^{\circ}$ C).
-If you are travelling with your treatment, you should have a cool box or cool bag with icepacks to maintain the recommended temperature.
-Once brodalumab has been removed from the refrigerator and has reached room temperature (up to 25°C) it must either be used within 14 days or thrown away - it should not be put back in the fridge.
+Guselkumab must be stored in a refrigerator (between 2 to 8°C).
+When travelling guselkumab should be kept in a cool box or cool bag with icepacks to maintain the recommended temperature.
+Once guselkumab has been removed from the refrigerator and has reached room temperature (up to 25°C) it must either be used or thrown away as there is currently no information on how long it can be kept at room temperature - it should not be put back in the refrigerator.